-PREREQUISITES: Any Junior or Senior who has received a B or better in Chemistry 27or 29 and has received an A in Biology 17 or a B in Biology 19.
+PREREQUISITES: Successful completion of three years of science, including a B or better in Chemistry 27or 29 and an A in Biology 17 or a B in Biology 19.
 This course may be taken concurrently with physics or an AP science.

 COURSE DESCRIPTION: This course is an advanced life science elective concerned with an in-depth study of the structure and function of the human body.
 The course involves the study of tissue structure and function, systems of the body and diseases.
 Laboratory experience is emphasized and will include various experiments and also the dissection (or alternative assessment) of representative mammals and appropriate organs such as sheep heart and brains.
 The Level 9 course is extremely demanding and requires a strong background in biology and independent study skills.